A walk around Paris around Easter time means seeing a huge choice of chocolate in bakeries, pâtisseries and chocolateries.

 What are The 4 Traditional Chocolate Shapes for Easter in France?

-So why do the French have bells at Easter?
+Why do the French have Bells at Easter?

 What is Poisson d'Avril?

-Have you noticed chocolate fish in chocolaterie windows in Paris end March and beginning April?
+Have you noticed the abundance of chocolate fish in Parisian chocolate shop windows at the end of March and beginning of April?

-So, if caught out, you’ll probably be sporting a school of colourful paper fish taped to your back.
-There was one year I discovered that, after various not-so-discrete pressing into my back, I had been modelling a mobile primary school wall.
+French Mum case study: there was one year I discovered that, after various not-so-discrete pressing into my back, I had been modelling a primary school wall of taped paper fish.
+Antoine, my husband, was less gullible with only one!

 Why do the French Eat Chocolate Fish at Easter?

 The fishy story remains rather unclear.
-Various sources cite the most popular: it goes back to the 16th Century under Charles IX reign, who changed the New Year to the 1st January.
+Various sources cite the most popular: it dates back to the 16th Century when Charles IX changed the New Year to 1st January.

-Until then in France, the New Year started around 1st April and was celebrated by fresh fish to herald the arrival of Spring (following the zodiac sign of Pisces, perhaps).
-As not everyone was au courant or kept forgetting this new calendar, jokes gradually spread the custom of pinning fish on their backs.
+Until then in France, the New Year started around 1st April.
+To celebrate the arrival of spring, symbolised by the zodiac sign of Pisces, fresh fish was served, leading to the humorous tradition of pinning fish on unsuspecting individuals.

 Mini Chocolate Fish - Fritures